cdklabs/aws-delivlib/README.md

 This publisher relies on two files to produce the release:

 - `build.json` a manifest that contains metadata about the release.
-- `CHANGELOG.md` the changelog of your project, from which the release notes are extracted.
+- `CHANGELOG.md` (optional) the changelog of your project, from which the release notes are extracted.
+If not provided, no release notes are added to the release.

 <a id="manifest"/>